KeepDocs/KeepDocs.github.io/docs/basics/ecosystem.md

 [Curve TBTC metapool](https://www.curve.fi/tbtc/).

-You can mine CRV at Curve TBTC pool now and there will be liquidity incentives (KEEP rewards) for this pool too.
+You can mine CRV at Curve TBTC pool now and earn KEEP liquidity incentives for this pool too.

 You can find the contract address [here](https://etherscan.io/address/0xC25099792E9349C7DD09759744ea681C7de2cb66).